sedexch/sedexch.github.io/docs/client-container-v6/basic-concepts.md

 <a name="Phase_2_Normal_Usage"></a>
-### Phase 2: Phase 2: Normal Usage of the sedex Client Docker Container
+### Phase 2: Normal Usage of the sedex Client Docker Container